 Confusion in disability terminology impairs communication among investigators, clinicians, and patients.1 The National Institutes of Health (NIH) used the term “functional limitations” to refer to limitations in functioning in the immediate environment for basic self-care skills and other essential activities of daily living.10 The NIH used the term “disability” to describe how the individual interacts with the social environment, and used the term “societal limitations” to describe how barriers defined by laws or social policy restrict functional performance.

-One of the first widely used models, the Nagi disability framework, used basic concepts of active pathology, impairment, functional limitation, and disability.11,12 In this framework, disability was defined as “limitation in performance of socially defined roles and tasks within ...
+One of the first widely used models, the Nagi disability framework, used basic concepts of active pathology, impairment, functional limitation, and disability.11,12 In this framework, disability was defined as “limitation in performance of socially defined roles and ...